madebyollin/singing-style-transfer/README.md

             - For now, you can just load the data from images for our one example, and make sure it can overfit.
                 - [ ] **[josephz/andrew]**: Overfit to our `rolling_in_the_deep.mp3` song
         - [x] **[ollin]** Implement training data generator, saves `x/0001.npy` spectrogram and `y/0001.npy` to numpy files.
-            - [ ] Make two versions: one pre-tiled, the other not
+            - [??]
+Make two versions: one pre-tiled, the other not
                 - The idea is to make it such that the non-tiled emulates our end to end pipeline
-    - [ ] **[??]** Test the primary source of PatchMatch error by comparing the MSE in feature space between our PatchMatch reconstruction and an n^2 nearest-neighbor search.
+    - [x] **[??]** Test the primary source of PatchMatch error by comparing the MSE in feature space between our PatchMatch reconstruction and an n^2 nearest-neighbor search. **EDIT:** based on testing with higher iteration counts, I think feature quality is the main issue.
-        - [ ] **If n^2 search is better (low prior):** If the conclusion is that PatchMatch can't _find_ good patches, because of lack of continuity in the feature vectors, we may need to switch to a lookup-based approach (e.g. kd trees), hybrid approach (splitting the style image into consonant and vowel sub-components and only searching in the correct one), cheat by blurring the feature vectors along the time axis, or just run PatchMatch with higher iteration counts.
+    - [ ] **Test Neural Net Improvements:**
-        - [ ] **If both are equal (high prior):** then we need to determine if the issue is that our features are bad, or that good matches don't exist.
-We can do this by comparing the results of PatchMatch using the actual style (which doesn't necessarily have good matches) and the "reference_stylized" as the style (which necessarily has good matches for everything).
+        - [ ] Switch to better architecture and training methods.
-            - [ ] **If PatchMatch with reference_stylized is way better (low prior):** then the conclusion is that *good patches don't exist* (because the style audio does not necessarily contain all of the necessary consonant / vowel sounds), and we need to figure out how to resynthesize them and add this to the search.
+    - [ ] **Test alternate featurizer:**
-            - [ ] **If both are equal (high prior):**  then the conclusion is that both the harmonic features and the DeepSpeech features are garbage for matching, and PatchMatch on them is doomed, test alternate featurizers https://github.com/fordDeepDSP/DeepSpeech/issues/13 e.g. https://drive.google.com/file/d/1E65g4HlQU666RhgY712Sn6FuU2wvZTnQ/view or just pray that post-processing can save us.
+        - [ ] The one in https://github.com/andabi/deep-voice-conversion looks good
 - **Week 7-9:**
     - **Best-case:** work on the demo, make a pretty web interface, speedup
     - **Worst-case:** focus on dataset, and do a more rigorous comparison of existing methods, including notes for how they can be improved.